![]() |

 Amazona arausiaca

-During recent decades, the RED-NECKED AMAZON has done a bit better than the
+During recent decades, the Red-necked Amazon, or Red-necked Parrot, has done a bit better than the

-other amazon that inhabits the same area of Domincia, the IMPERIAL AMAZON (see
+other amazon that inhabits the same area of Dominica, the Imperial Amazon (see

 above, under "endangered").